cperales/pyridge/README.md

 This repository contains some metrics and configuration in order to test, at the moment, supervised classifiers.

 Main motivation of this repository is translating from MATLAB to Python 3 what [I am](https://www.linkedin.com/in/carlos-perales-cperales/) doing in my PhD in Data Science in [Universidad Loyola Andalucia](https://www.uloyola.es/investigacion/departamentos/metodos-cuantitativos).
+Documentation process is in progress, but some part is available in [https://cperales.github.io/PyELM/](https://cperales.github.io/PyELM/).

 ## How to install virtualenv